Swara Bhasker: Acting career

 In 2016, Bhasker played the lead in Anand L. Rai's comedy drama Nil Battey Sannata which marked her fourth collaboration with Rai.
 Bhasker was initially skeptical about the film because of the age difference between her and her character.
 However, she changed her mind after reading the script and played the role of a mother of a teenager.
-Upon the release, the film as well as Bhasker's performance received critical acclaim and she was awarded with the Best Actress trophy at the Silk Road International Film Festival in September 2015.
+Upon the release, the film as well as Bhasker's performance received critical acclaim and she was awarded with the Best Actress award at the Silk Road International Film Festival in September 2015.
 She began working in web series with It's Not That Simple, which is produced by Viacom 18's streaming service Voot.
 The show revolves around the idea of marriage, relationships, a woman's stand in a marriage, love etc. The series stars Bhasker along with television stars Vivan Bhatena, Akshay Oberoi and Karanveer Mehra, with Danish Aslam as the director.

 As of 2013, Bhasker had completed shooting for Abbas Tyrewala's comedy drama Mango, starring Chandan Roy Sanyal and Monali Thakur, being produced under the banner of Kaleidoscope Entertainment.
 The film has been indefinitely delayed.

 She also played the lead role in Shashanka Ghosh's 2018 romantic comedy film Veere Di Wedding, co-starring Kareena Kapoor, Sonam Kapoor and Shikha Talsania, about four girls who embark on a trip from Delhi to Europe.
 Her masturbation scene using a vibrator in the film was praised for its frank portrayal of women's sexuality.
+Her performance in the film earned her a third Filmfare Award for Best Supporting Actress nomination.

 Personal life

+On 16 February 2023, she married Fahad Ahmad.
+On 23 September that year, she gave birth to their daughter, Rabiya.

+Political views

-Bhasker has been a vocal critic of the Citizenship (Amendment) Act.
-She has participated in the Citizenship Amendment Act protests.
-In February 2023, she married activist Fahad Ahmad.
+Bhasker has been a vocal critic of the CAA (Citizenship Amendment Act) and NRC (National Register of Citizens).
+She has actively participated in the CAA protests.

+In October 2024, she commented on the assassination of Yahya Sinwar, the former leader of Hamas who was listed as a terrorist by the USA and European Union, calling him a "revolutionary hero" after viewing footage of his last moments.
+She stated: